 How do clean countertops naturally, or the stove, microwave, or fridge???

-In short, you will discover, there are only a few basic cleaning agents needed to create natural kitchen cleaning products.
-To clarify, everyday items such as vinegar, peroxide, and alcohol are effective at killing germs and sanitizing surfaces.
+In short, you will discover that only a few basic cleaning agents are needed to create natural kitchen cleaning products.
+To clarify, everyday items such as vinegar, peroxide, and alcohol effectively kill germs and sanitize surfaces.
 Each can be easily found at your local supermarket or purchased in bulk online.

 TOP 5 NATURAL KITCHEN CLEANING AGENTS